writing

 The Art of Turning Every Mistake Into a Win

-Human Parts, July 2019
+Human Parts, online 2019

 Our thoughts aren’t inherently real; they’re just stories we tell ourselves.
 So tell your negative thoughts to hit the road.
 Remember: You are the narrator of your life.
 Tell the story that serves you best.